Mindtribe/Leash-Debugger/doc/UserGuide.md

 ### Platform

-Leash debugger runs on the Texas Instruments CC3200 SoC, and was designed for running on the LaunchpadXL development board. (link)
+Leash debugger runs on the **Texas Instruments CC3200 SoC**, and was designed for running on the **LaunchpadXL** development board.

 ### Supported Target Platforms

-Currently, the only supported target configuration is a Texas Instruments CC3200 SoC over a 4-wire JTAG connection.
+Currently, the only supported target configuration is a **Texas Instruments CC3200 SoC** over a **4-wire JTAG connection**.

 # User's Guide
 ## Basic Operation

+Leash Debugger is designed to accept a connection from GDB over TCP.
+The workflow is the same as a typical setup using OpenOCD, except OpenOCD is not required.
+Although the TCP connection to the host workstation can be made using WiFi, Leash Debugger still needs to be wired up to the target to be debugged using a wired JTAG connection (see [Wiring](doc/Wiring.md)).

 ### Modes